 Extract Packages

-Once the packages are extracted, all the content needs to be moved to their "resource" directories (the ones created in the Resources section above).
+Once the packages are extracted, all the content must be moved to their “resource” directories (created in the Resources section above).
 To do so, please go to your home folder and enable hidden files to display there by clicking on Ctrl+H key combo:

 Display Hidden Files